 The aim of the nighttime observer and many other observatory staff is to ensure that PIs receive data that meet their requirements.
 However, if you feel that this is not the case with your data, please get in touch with your NGO support, Gemini CS or the Head of Science Operations for the site in question.
 If we are at fault, we will endeavour to correct the mistake.

 The Gemini Observatory Archive (GOA) located at https://archive.gemini.edu is the primary conduit to obtain data from Gemini Observatory.
 The Help and About pages also linked at the top of the archive page give more information.

 The GOA provides a simple yet powerful interface to search for and download science data, calibrations and observation logs both for Gemini program PIs and Co-Is, and also for people searching for Gemini data by observation details such as instrument configuration, sky coordinates, observing date etc.

 Phase III : Data reduction and analysis

-If you enter Phase III when you need to reduce Gemini data.
+Phase III starts when the Gemini data is ready to be reduced.
 Maybe they are data from a program of yours, maybe you just got them from the archive and you want to use them for a new project.
-In either case, Gemini offers you support with a Data Processing software (currently based on IRAF), and a Help Desk system would you need help to overcome any obstacle with the data reduction.
+In either case, Gemini offers you support with Data Processing software (currently based on IRAF), and a Help Desk system should you need help to overcome any obstacle with the data reduction.

 What to expect?

-The Gemini Observatory will support anyone that need to reduce Gemini data.
-That support consist of:
+The Gemini Observatory will support anyone who needs to reduce Gemini data.
+That support consists of: